nbx0/NGS_training/docs/container_setup.md

     docker run -v $(readlink -f ~/FLU_SC2_SEQUENCING):/data -v /var/run/docker.sock:/var/run/docker.sock -d -p 8050:8050 --name irma-spy quay.io/nbx0_cdc/irma-spy:v1.0.0
     ```

-You are not ready to run IRMA-SPY!
+You are now ready to run IRMA-SPY!
 You can open it from `Docker Desktop` by clicking on the `Containers` tab on the left sidebar and clicking the icon of the box with the arrow pointing to the top left.
 This will open IRMA-SPY into your default internet browser.
 ![alt text](../images/dockerdesktop_launch_irmaspy.png)